 If you’ve been able to accumulate $10 million, congratulations!
 You should be able to retire with little-to-no financial concerns.
 Go ahead and enjoy life to the maximum today.
 You’re ahead of 99% of the American population.

 If you’re still on your journey to financial independence, trying to accumulate a $10 million net worth or $10 million in investable assets is a worthwhile goal.
 Just know that even with so much money, you probably should continue to invest due to inflation.

 One last thing.
-Retiring with $10 million is still under the estate tax exemption limit of $11.58 million per person.
+Retiring with $10 million is still under the estate tax exemption limit of $12.06 million per person in 2022 (up from $11.7 million per person in 2021).
 Therefore, you can feel comfort knowing your heirs don’t have to pay an onerous 40% death tax on capital you already paid taxes on.
 Further, you have plenty to donate more freely to charities you really care about.

 I realize reaching a $10 million net worth or having $10 million in investable assets may sound like an unsurmountable goal.
 However, with so many investors making great fortunes from this bull market, maybe it’s much more feasible than we think.